heisaman/Py-Tomcat/README.md

 # Py-Tomcat
-A simple HTTP Web Server implemented in Python, with inspiration from the famous Tomcat server.
+A simple HTTP Web Server implemented in Python, with inspiration from the well-known Tomcat server.